✦ Mysuru · Est. 2010

 A Reading Revolution

-All donations to Mysore Book Clubs Charitable Trust are eligible for tax deduction under Section 80G of the Income Tax Act.
+All donations to Mysuru Book Clubs Charitable Trust are eligible for tax deduction under Section 80G of the Income Tax Act.

 Donate Now Contact the Trust